Castle Howard at Christmas… Where dreams, memories, and traditions are made.

 Billed as ‘Yorkshire’s finest stately home and gardens‘.
 This award-winning attraction is found in the heart of Yorkshire, 15 miles north of York.

 CASTLE HOWARD has housed the Howard family from the point of it starting being built.
 Though during World War 2 it became a girls’ school.
 The main focus now is preserving the family name and home as a national treasure, so it can be enjoyed and marvelled at in all it’s stature by daily visitors and family to come.

 If the architecture of the Castle isn’t your thing, then maybe the treasure trove of collections within the house may be.
 Bronze, Paintings to porcelain are found throughout.

 More an outdoors, garden lover, then the Castle’s 1,000 acres of land is sure to captivate you.
 Visit any time of the year and enjoy the formal gardens or the scenic woodland surroundings, including temples, lakes and fountains.
 Plus annual displays of many types of flowers.

-The Castle has a changing program of exhibitions and displays within the house, plus a wide range of events throughout the year, both inside and round the grounds.
+The Castle has a changing program of exhibitions and displays within the house, plus a wide range of events throughout the year, both inside and around the grounds.
 You can access ‘What’s On’ HERE.

-Other features of CASTLE HOWARD are, A Farm Shop, selling homemade and local produce.
+Other features of CASTLE HOWARD are A Farm Shop, selling homemade and local produce.
 Garden Centre and Tree Nursery.
 Plus, a Holiday Park.

 The Castle can also accommodate for weddings, private functions and corporate events.